Jagrat2027/TOGAFrance/README.md

 **TOGAFrance** is a national transformation method, inspired by the TOGAF framework (The Open Group Architecture Framework), adapted to rebuild France’s public services, restore civic trust, and transmit an ethical, sustainable vision of change.

+**OSCA – Open Source Civic Architecture**
+The first civic adaptation of TOGAF – enterprise architecture turned into a commons tool for communities, neighborhoods, associations and small towns.

 ---

 ## Spirit of the Project — A Gift for the Future